googleanalytics/autotrack/docs/common-options.md

 ## `hitFilter`

-The `hitFilter` option is useful when you need to make more advanced modifications to a hit, or when you need to abort the hit altogether. `hitFilter` is a function that gets invoked with the tracker's [model object](https://developers.google.com/analytics/devguides/collection/analyticsjs/model-object-reference) as its first argument, and, if the hit was initiated from a user interaction with a DOM element, the element as the second argument.
+The `hitFilter` option is useful when you need to make more advanced modifications to a hit, or when you need to abort the hit altogether. `hitFilter` is a function that gets invoked with the tracker's [model object](https://developers.google.com/analytics/devguides/collection/analyticsjs/model-object-reference) as its first argument, and (if the hit was initiated by a user interaction with a DOM element) the DOM element as the second argument.

 Within the `hitFilter` function you can get the value of any of the model object's fields using the [`get`](https://developers.google.com/analytics/devguides/collection/analyticsjs/model-object-reference#get) method on the `model` argument.
 And you can set a new value using the [`set`](https://developers.google.com/analytics/devguides/collection/analyticsjs/model-object-reference#set) method on the `model` argument.
 To abort the hit, throw an error.